waysignal/catmodel_glossary/glossary.md

 + regression analysis is using historical data to determine the relationship between dependent and independent variables
 + probability analysis is focused on events and the dependence/interdependence characteristics of each
 + risk adverse firms want to move pay to move towards the concave utility function curve
++ idemnity contract is for actual losses and valued contract is for specific amount
++ pooling lowers the standard deviation bc participants share risks, correlation affects the risk reduction quality